JohayerChowdury/JohayerChowdury/README.md

 - 👀 I’m currently studying Management Engineering @ the University of Waterloo.
       I'm interested in building computer programs and information systems as well as applying business concepts in the real world.
-- 🌱 I’m currently learning how to build multi-tier software systems such as websites with a database backend.
+- 🌱 I'm continuing to learn how to build multi-tier software systems such as websites with a database backend.

 <!---